What is Infrastructure Australia’s role in assessing proposals?

 Our detailed submission guidelines explain what information and data you need to include in your submission, for every stage of the process.

-Once you've completed the relevant templates and checked that you’ve included all the information you need, you can email your submission to Infrastructure Australia at firstname.lastname@example.org.
+Once you have completed the relevant templates and checked that you have included all the information you need, you can email your submission to Infrastructure Australia at firstname.lastname@example.org

 Where can I find examples of projects Infrastructure Australia has assessed?